The China Transit Visa: Everything You Need to Know

 You need to provide a telephone number and address on the arrivals card.
 And the police may come and visit if you have not registered within a day or so.

 And what about leaving China?
+Is there anything I need to know?

 After checking-in your luggage and heading through security, there will be customs desks for Chinese and non-Chinese nationals.
 Join the foreigners’ queue.